Horizontal Diver Trim

 How does weighting affect horizontal diver trim?

 The first step towards achieving a flat horizontal trim is to ensure that you are not over-weighted.
-As mentioned earlier, this creates a push-pull effect across the divers’ horizontal centre of gravity (COG).
+As mentioned earlier, this creates a push-pull effect across the divers’ horizontal center of gravity (COG).

 It is caused because weights are located on the torso below the COG, whereas the air that compensates for those weights is located above the COG.
 The torso rises and the legs lower.
 An over-weighted diver exaggerates that effect (more weight = more air to compensate).